exercism/elixir/exercises/concept/german-sysadmin/.docs/instructions.md

 | ü                | ue               |
 | ß                | ss               |

 Extend the `sanitize/1` function.
 It should substitute German characters according to the table.
-Assume all usernames are already downcase.
+You can safely assume all usernames are already downcase.

 ```elixir
 Username.sanitize('cäcilie_weiß')